HL7/codex-radiation-therapy/input/pagecontent/representing_radiotherapy_treatment.md

   </tr>
   <tr>
     <td>Energy or Isotope</td>
-    <td>The radiation energy used for radiotherapy.
+    <td>The <a href="ValueSet-codexrt-radiotherapy-energy-unit-vs.html">radiation energy</a> used for radiotherapy.
 The energy spectrum is characterized by the maximum energy, the maximum accelaration voltage, or the used isotope.</td>
     <td style="text-align: center">x</td>
     <td style="text-align: center">x</td>
     <td style="text-align: center">x</td>